factorial-io/factorial-frontend-stack/packages/core/README.md

 - Watch file changes when in development
 - Minify CSS and JS when building for production
 - Treeshaking for JavaScript modules when building for production
+- Automatic code style fixes (where doable) though stylelint and prettier.

 ## Requirements